premAI-io/state-of-open-source-ai/references.md

 Couldn't decide which chapter(s) these links are related to.
 They're mostly about security & optimisation.
 Perhaps create a new chapter?

 - "How I Re-implemented PyTorch for WebGPU" (`webgpu-torch`: inference & autograd lib to run NNs in browser with negligible overhead) https://praeclarum.org/2023/05/19/webgpu-torch.html
-- "Llama from scratch (or how to implement a paper without crying)" (misc tips, scaled-down version of LLaMA for training) https://blog.briankitano.com/llama-from-scratch
+- "LLaMA from scratch (or how to implement a paper without crying)" (misc tips, scaled-down version of LLaMA for training) https://blog.briankitano.com/llama-from-scratch
 - "Swift Transformers: Run On-Device LLMs in Apple Devices" https://huggingface.co/blog/swift-coreml-llm
 - "Why GPT-3.5-turbo is (mostly) cheaper than LLaMA-2" https://www.cursor.so/blog/llama-inference#user-content-fn-gpt4-leak
 - http://marble.onl/posts/why_host_your_own_llm.html